akarazeev/old-akarazeev.github.io/_pages/main/art-en.md

 demoqst:
 - image_path: assets/images/art/demo_qst.jpg
-  title: "Deonstration of quantum state tomography"
+  title: "Demonstration of quantum state tomography"
   excerpt: "Used LEDs, stepper motor, Raspberry Pi and \"zero/one\" that was given to me by IBM"
   url: "/demo-qst-en/"
   btn_label: Read More